CH1001 - Chemistry: A Central Science

 equations and stoichiometry.
 Organic Chemistry The diversity of carbon compounds.

-Physical Chemistry Elementary dimensional analysis and manipulation of chemical
+interactions.
+Physical Chemistry Elementary dimensional analysis and manipulation

-quantities.
+of chemical quantities.
 Introductory concepts in quantitative analysis.
 Spectroscopy.
-Fundamentals

-of chemical thermodynamics, including a general introduction to chemical equilibria.
+Fundamentals of chemical thermodynamics, including a general introduction to chemical

-Acid-based equilibria, pH, buffers, carbonate equilibria and the importance of acid
+equilibria.
+Acid-based equilibria, pH, buffers, carbonate equilibria and the importance

-base equilibria in industrial, environmental and biological/physiological systems.
+of acid base equilibria in industrial, environmental and biological/physiological

-- relate basic chemical principles and reactions to a range of scientific disciplines,
+- appreciate the application and relevance of these principles and reactions to a range

-including the biological, biomedical, earth and environmental sciences;
+of scientific disciplines, including the biological, biomedical, earth and environmental

-- describe basic chemical principles and characteristic chemical reactions.
+- have been introduced to basic chemical principles and characteristic chemical reactions.

 |It is assumed that students undertaking this subject will have successfully completed

-MathsB, or will have completed MA1020 prior to enrolment.
+senior Chemistry and MathsB, or will have completed MA1020 and CH1020 or equivalent,